CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** Restriction of use **

 On the OT components the use should be restricted to certain devices (device control).
-This is usually possible with functions of the operating system or via additional software.If it is necessary to transport media or devices between different zones, there must be a process with which the media or devices are protected and checked.
+This is usually possible with functions of the operating system or via additional software.
+If it is necessary to transport media or devices between different zones, there must be a process with which the media or devices are protected and checked.
 For service providers, an equivalent process should apply.

 In the new planning of plants and systems should be dispensed with the use or restrictive handling and safe use of removable media are forced.